-650. The amount of assistance Defendant PALESTINE INVESTMENT BANK provided - millions of U.S. dollars in a community where incomes are a fraction of those in the U.S. - was integral to the acts of terrorism at issue.
+579. The amount of assistance Defendant PALESTINE INVESTMENT BANK provided-millions of U.S. dollars in a community where incomes are a fraction of those in the U.S.-was integral to the acts of terrorism at issue.

-651. Defendant PALESTINE INVESTMENT BANK was present in the Palestinian Territories, where the terrorist groups at issue often operated openly, where HAMAS institutions received HLF donations through the bank, and where events adulating so-called "martyrs" were frequent sights and subjects of extensive media coverage, including martyr payment ceremonies.
+580. Defendant PALESTINE INVESTMENT BANK was present in the Palestinian Territories, where the terrorist groups at issue often operated openly, and where events adulating so-called "martyrs" were frequent sights and subjects of extensive media coverage, including martyr payment ceremonies.
 Many terrorist leaders and "martyrs" were, and remain, local celebrities.

-652. Defendant PALESTINE INVESTMENT BANK knew Saddam Hussein's and the terrorist groups' purposes for the assistance (acts of international terrorism, which are particularly heinous acts), and yet continued to provide that assistance.
+581. Defendant PALESTINE INVESTMENT BANK knew or was deliberately indifferent to Saddam Hussein's and the terrorist groups' purposes for the assistance (acts of international terrorism, which are particularly heinous acts), and yet continued to provide that assistance.